malparty/react-survey/.github/ISSUE_TEMPLATE/chore_template.md

 ---
 name: "Chore"
-about: "Open a Chore for minor update."
+about: "Open a Chore for a minor update."
-title: "Update "
+title: "[Chore] "
-labels: "type : chore"
+labels: "type: chore"
 ---

 ## Why